Richard LeFrak: Career

 LeFrak joined his family's real estate firm, LeFrak, in 1968.
 In 1975 he was appointed president.
 In 2003, he was elected chairman and CEO following the death of his father, Samuel J. LeFrak.
 In 1986 LeFrak and his father began building in Jersey City, New Jersey on the site of abandoned piers and rail yards.
 The area is now known as Newport, a 600-acre neighborhood with 8 office buildings, 13 apartment towers, 2 hotels, an urban beach, schools, a retail mall, and parks.

 LeFrak is also credited with leading the LeFrak organization's expansion and diversification outside of the New York area.
 In 2008 the company purchased a 12-story office building on Hollywood Boulevard as well as a medical building in Beverly Hills, California.
 In 2012 LeFrak purchased a stake in a South Beach, Miami luxury mixed-use property, including a hotel formerly known as the Gansevoort.
-The project is expected to open in early 2014 as the eco-minded 1 Hotel Homes.
+The project was expected to open in early 2014 as the eco-minded 1 Hotel Homes, however, the project opened in Spring of 2015.

 LeFrak was ranked #16 on the Commercial Observers Real Estate Power 100 in 2013, # 20 in 2012, #20 in 2011, #10 in 2010, #18 in 2009, and #64 in 2008.

+In 2023, LeFrak announced he was taking a step back at the LeFrak firm, however, he continues to lead the company as of December 2025.

 Boards

-LeFrak currently sits on the board of directors of the Prostate Cancer Foundation and is a member of the board of trustees of the American Museum of Natural History.
+LeFrak formerly sat on the board of directors of the Prostate Cancer Foundation.
+He is a member of the board of trustees of the American Museum of Natural History.
 From 1995 to 2007, he was a board member of Smith & Wollensky.
 Previously, he served on the board of trustees of Amherst College and Trinity School; was a member of the New York State Banking Board; and served as director of BankUnited, Florida for four years.